 We know the feeling—moving day is finally coming and you are probably filled with a mixture of excitement and dread.
 Luckily, when you know what you are doing, moving day doesn’t have to be half as stressful as you might fear.
-Here are some tips for a seamless moving day.
+Here are some tips for a seamless and safe moving day.

 - Plan and Prepare